Catholic Life

 Our School Aims

-- To continue to develop strong moral values and a sense of right and wrong;
+- To help pupils to grow in virtue and continue to develop strong moral values and a sense of right and wrong;

-- To know our children personally and build relationships of mutual trust;
+- To know our pupils personally and build relationships of mutual trust;

-- To be a caring community involving children, parents, staff, governors and priests in the development of the whole child;
+- To be a caring community involving pupils, parents, staff, governors and priests in the development of the whole child;

-- To create a climate of successful learning and teaching in which children are encouraged to develop enquiring minds and work to the best of their ability;
+- To create a climate of successful learning and teaching in which pupils are encouraged to develop enquiring minds and work to the best of their ability;

-- To stimulate in children a sense of awe and wonder, excitement and enthusiasm about the world around them;
+- To stimulate in pupils a sense of awe and wonder, excitement and enthusiasm about the world around them;

-- To encourage children to value their personal contribution to the school and community;
+- To encourage pupils to value their personal contribution to the school and community;

-- To encourage children to become active and caring members of the wider community.
+- To encourage pupils to become active and caring members of the wider community.

 - Father Ian leads termly Masses in school;